IEscher/DAI-2022-HTTP-Infra/README.md

 That must result with the same behavior as the previous section.

-We can access Traefik's dashboard through: `localhost:8999` to see the services status.
+Plus, we can access Traefik's dashboard through: `localhost:8999` to see the services status.

 ## Step 3a: Dynamic cluster management